Employer’s Liability Claims

 What is employer’s liability?

 Employer’s liability is the legal responsibility an employer has in providing a safe and well-maintained workplace.
-Employer’s liability claims happen when an employee or worker is injured at work or becomes unwell as the result of their employer’s negligence, or because the employer (or their workers) have breached their health and safety duties.
+Employer’s liability claims happen when an employee or worker is injured at work or becomes unwell as a result of their employer’s negligence, or because the employer (or their workers) has breached their health and safety duties.

 For example, a shop worker slips on a wet floor in the staff room that has not been cleared up and sustains a head injury.
 The employer is likely to be negligent in not marking the spillage as a hazard and clearing up the spillage promptly and adequately.
 They also failed in their duty to ensure the area was kept sufficiently clean and free of slipping hazards.

-Sole traders, self-employed people who work for themselves, and those who employ their family members, are not legally required to have employer’s liability insurance, although it is often recommended they have appropriate insurance if they engage people to work with them.
+Sole traders, self-employed people who work for themselves, and those who employ their family members, are not legally required to have Employer’s Liability Insurance, although it is often recommended that they have appropriate insurance if they engage people to work with them.

 What does employer’s liability apply to?

-Employer’s liability relates to any injury or disease that an employee experiences as the result of their employer’s negligence or breached duties.
+Employer’s liability relates to any injury or disease that an employee experiences as a result of their employer’s negligence or breach of duty.

-It covers injuries, including where an employee is killed, and illnesses or diseases.
-It does not apply to any other ‘suffering’ in the workplace, such as discrimination, sexual harassment or wrongful dismissal which is dealt with by employment lawyers.
+It covers injuries, illnesses and diseases, including where an employee is killed.
+It does not apply to any other ‘suffering’ in the workplace, such as discrimination, sexual harassment or wrongful dismissal, which is dealt with by employment lawyers.

 Employer’s liability can apply to work that is carried out at any of your employer’s locations (within the UK).